bitmeal/fission/README.md

 ```

 ## configuration overlays
 To alter your configuration, you can mount additional json files in `/etc/fission/overlays/`.
-Overlay configuration files will be read and merged into the original config in lexicographical order.
+Overlay configuration files will be read and merged into the original config, in the order established by shell globbing with the collating sequence for `LC_COLLATE=C`.
 Dictionaries are "deep-merged".
-Setting an existing dictionary item as `null` will remove the entry from the dictionary.
+To remove **individual** items from the configuration set their value to `null`; removing items is performed after merging.

 ## silencing **fission** output
 As seen in the service section, forwarding of stderr of background services can be disabled.
 To disable all output of **fission init**, configure it as `"silent": true`.